Before the Astros, 7 other cheating scandals that rocked the professional sports world - Local News 8

 A freelance photographer came forward with the revelation that she had definitely been with Ruiz on the subway during the New York race.
 It was also later found that Ruiz didn’t run the full Boston Marathon — instead she waited about a mile from the finish line, jumped into the race and sprinted to the finish.

-Marathon officials stripped Ruiz of her title, but she maintains she finished both races fair and square.
-She has also never given back her first place medal.
+Marathon officials stripped Ruiz of her title, but she maintained she finished both races fair and square.
+Her first place medal was never returned to her.
+Ruiz died in July.

 Cyclist admits to doping

-Note: Update: This article has been updated to reflect that Ruiz died in July.